 - Postmark: I use it for transactional emails (eg. email verification, weekly reports, login security alerts, password reset).
 Their email delivery rates are great, and the tooling/mobile app is top-notch.

 In the beginning I used Sendgrid for sending transactional emails.
 Unfortunately, my delivery rates were not good.
 Many users told me that they were not receiving account verification or password reset emails.
 This issue persisted for weeks even after contacting support.
 Not great for my little business, so I switched to Postmark and since then never had an issue.

 Here's a list of some other tools that help me run my SaaS:

 - GitHub: Source code hosting and versioning.

-- PyCharm: Probably the best IDE for Python.
-I can refactor and navigate the entire codebase with ease, and not just individual files.
-Works really well, even with large, dynamic codebases.
+- PyCharm: It's probably the best IDE for Python.
+I can refactor and navigate the entire codebase with ease.
+Works well even with large, untyped codebases.

 - VS Code: Great for Typescript/React work.
 I try to avoid adding too many extensions and keep it as a general purpose code editor, not a full blown IDE.

-- Yarn: Fast JS dependency management with local caching.
+- Yarn: Fast dependency management for Node.js with local caching.

-- Panelbear: Of course what better tool to track Panelbear's website analytics than Panelbear itself :) The benefits of dogfooding are real, as I am my own customer and can put myself in my customer's shoes.
+- Panelbear: What better tool to measure Panelbear's traffic insights than Panelbear itself (ha!).
+The benefits of dogfooding are real, as I am my own customer and can put myself in my customer's shoes.

-- Healthchecks.io: Notifies me via email/whatsapp when a scheduled job doesn't run.
+- Healthchecks.io: It notifies me via email/whatsapp when a scheduled job doesn't run.
 It's also a bootstrapped SaaS, and I'm very happy to recommend it as I've used it for several years.

-- Trello: I use it to keep track of issues/requests/ideas and what-not.
+- Trello: I use it to keep track of issues, requests, new ideas and whatnot.

-- Figma: Replaced Sketch as my go-to tool for making quick mockups, banners, and illustrations for the landing pages.
+- Figma: It replaced Sketch as my go-to tool for making quick mockups, banners, and illustrations for the landing pages.